KOWLOR/retina-border/README.md

 ```

 will render 2 physical pixels.
-This mixin creates a fake border, with svg in background of your element.
+This mixin creates a fake border, with a svg line in the background of your element.
+The render of the line will be 1 physical pixel on a retina screen.

 ## How to use :